unRealAhmed/Jops-API/README.md

-# JobStore API
+# JobsHub API

-A simple Express.js and Mongoose-based API for creating and searching for jobs.
+A simple Express.js and Mongoose-based API for job management, search, and user authentication.

 ## Table of Contents